 Consumers are increasingly asking for more evidence from companies to back up their claims about making a positive impact.
 While a lot of companies tell the story, you can tell & prove your story to gain trust from your consumers and build a long-lasting deep relationship with them.

-Provenance helps you reveal the story behind your product, show the value distribution in your supply chain to your consumer and stakeholders in a story way, and prove it with blockchain data.
+Provenance helps you reveal the supply chain behind your product, show the value distribution in your supply chain to your customers and stakeholders in a story way, and prove it with blockchain data.

 Consumers are demanding more and more to know where their product comes from and who has been involved in the supply chain and how much they earn.